tegola-hubs/tegola-hubs.github.com/howto/network-planning.md

 We can also do a viewshed from Arnisdale and combine it with that from Sabhal Mòr Ostaig.
 In Figure 3, we have zoomed into Arnisdale, and have coloured the viewshed from the centre of Arnisdale in blue.
-The overlapping areas appear, not very clearly, in purple.
+The overlapping areas appear in purple.
 These are the possible sites for a relay; and **R** marks the spot at which we actually sited the relay.

 <div class="image-float-center">
     <img src="/media/arnisdale-combined-viewshed.jpg" width="600" alt="SMO
-    viewshed"/><br/>Figure 2
+    viewshed"/><br/>Figure 3
 </div>

 At this point I should confess that this was *not* how we actually found the site.
 We found it by walking around the mountainside on a clear day looking for a suitable place, because at that time we didn't know of any suitable viewshed programs.
-In fact, the viewshed shows some sites that might be marginally better.
-The moral is that it is well worth playing with viewsheds before slogging your way up mountains.
+In fact, the viewshed shows some sites that might have been better.
+The moral is that it is well worth playing with viewsheds before slogging your way up mountains!

 The choice of site is governed by a number of factors.
 Shorter links are better.
 Ease of access is an obvious consideration as is getting